RequiDev/ReModCE/README.md

 * CTRL + T = Thirdperson

 # Credits
-[loukylor](https://github.com/loukylor) - For selected VRChat function reflections which I am using
+[loukylor](https://github.com/loukylor) - For selected VRChat function reflections and his button mover code which I am using
 [knah](https://github.com/knah) - For his usage of GitHub Action which I've looked at to figure out on how to do CI on GitHub

 # Notable Mentions